CHOOSING APPROACH ROUTES:

 We also offer scheduled group departures, with two options throughout most of the year:

-Remember that we would be happy to put you in contact with one of our agents based in your area if you’d rather deal with a company close to you.
+Remember that we are happy to put you in contact with one of our agents based in your area if you’d rather deal with a company close to you.
 If that’s not possible, our own Kilimanjaro experts will be happy to assist you in choosing the best route.